WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 ## Day-by-day

-Some brief comments on each day's problems are given below.
+Some brief comments on each day's problems are given below, along with the approximate execution time after precompilation.
 My solutions are available on [GitHub](https://github.com/WGUNDERWOOD/advent-of-code-2022).